Anderas2/prius_gas_type/README.md

     C:\Users\Andreas\Anaconda3\lib\site-packages\statsmodels\compat\pandas.py:56: FutureWarning: The pandas.core.datetools module is deprecated and will be removed in a future version.
 Please use the pandas.tseries module instead. from pandas.core import datetools

-At the gas station, i have the habit switch between SP98 and E10.
-E10 is sold around 10 cents less expensive, however, the car consumes more of it per 100km.

-My question is: Is this overconsumption eating the better price of the E10 fuel or not?
-Asked the other way round: Is E10 fuel in the end really less expensive or not?

-This consumption difference between two fuels is difficult to find because my car uses mor or less gas depending on the weather, the traffic conditions, my personal mood, the speed, and the length of the route.
-For this first try, i did not connect myself to the CAN bus, so i had no information about the motor temperature and only one measurement per ride.
-As if it was not difficult enough, the Prius needs only one refill per month, so the season was changing while i did the recording.

-This is a test for the statsmodels api - sklearn wasn't exactly able to do everyhting with regression that i wanted to do.

 ```python